-Colcannon is a traditional Irish potato dish eaten at Halloween.
-It’s unique and simple recipe has become popular around the world.
-It usually includes chopped kale, cabbage or green cabbage mixed with hot floury mashed potatoes.
-In America, it is often at Irish tables during St. Patrick’s day, as part of the Irish American Celebration.
+Traditional Irish Colcannon is a traditional Irish potato dish eaten at Halloween.
+Its unique and simple recipe has become popular around the world.
+It usually includes chopped kale, cabbage, or green cabbage mixed with hot floury mashed potatoes.
+In America, it is often at Irish tables during St. Patrick’s day as part of the Irish American Celebration.

-A ring meant you would get married, and a coin said you would come into wealth.
-Others filled their socks with colcannon and hung them from the handle of the front door in the belief that the first man through the door would be their future husband.
+A ring meant you would get married, and a coin said you would become wealthy.
+Others filled their socks with colcannon and hung them from the front door’s handle, believing that the first man through the door would be their future husband.

 Four pounds of potatoes, or about 7-8 large potatoes (russet potatoes are best)

 One green cabbage or Kale

 One stick of unsalted butter, divided into three parts

 Traditional Irish Colcannon

 - 4 pounds potatoes or about 7-8 large potatoes (russet potatoes are best)

 - 1 green cabbage or Kale